Vynatu/Menu/README.md

 }
 ```

-This means that your other extenders can access the `management` menu and, for example, change its icon:
+This allow your other extenders to access the `management` menu item and, for example, change its icon:

 ```php
 <?php